 ISO is the camera’s sensitivity to light.
 A higher ISO results in a brighter image but can also cause noise or graininess in the photo.

 In addition, each camera has a different ISO range, so it’s essential to check what that is before choosing a lens.

 The best lens for senior-year student photos depends on your individual needs and preferences.

 If you want to capture a lot of the scene, an ultra-wide-angle or fisheye lens is great.

-If you’re looking for a shallow depth of field, a telephoto lens like the 135mm is your best bet.
+If you’re looking for a shallow depth of field, a portrait lens like Canon 85 mm is your best bet.

 And if you need a versatile lens that can handle various situations, the 24-70mm is a great choice.